-- 1. achieved classified status; - 2. successfully completed 16 units of coursework in the program and maintained a 3.0 ('B') GPA in the coursework; - 3. selected a graduate advisor to supervise the course of study; - 4. satisfactorily completed the candidacy writing requirement; - 5. filed an approved Advancement to Candidacy form.
+- 1. achieved classified status; - 2. successfully completed 12units of coursework in the program and maintained a 3.0 ('B') GPA in the coursework; - 3. selected a graduate advisor to supervise the course of study; - 4. satisfactorily completed the candidacy writing requirement; - 5. filed an approved Advancement to Candidacy form.

-When you prepare the advancement to candidacy form, all courses listed must include the specific term in which the course was taken.
-If the course has not yet been completed, the term in which you plan to take the course must be listed (e.g., list CD 695 to be taken in the Spring term of your second year).
+\When you prepare the advancement to candidacy form, all courses listed must include the specific semester in which the course was taken.
+If the course has not yet been completed, the semester in which you plan to take the course must be listed (e.g., list CD 6954 to be taken in the Spring semester of your second year).